 Over the following year I went on an incredible journey around the world.
-I walked The Inca Trail, reaching Macchu Pichu; dived with Tiger sharks in South Africa and Carribean Reef sharks in Belize’s Blue Hole; stared face to face with a Great White Shark; jumped off tall things in New Zealand; hang-glided across Abel Tasman; reached Everest Base Camp in Tibet; hung out with South Africa’s Xhosa people, Australia’s Aboriginal community, New Zealand’s Maoris, Lake Titicaca’s oldest community & Tibetan Monks; mountain biked Bolivia’s Death Road; did fire limbo in Thailand; A Full Moon Party in Koh Phangan; kayaked in Halong Bay; surfed in Bali, Jeffrey’s Bay South Africa, Raglan New Zealand, The Great Ocean Road Australia; volcano trekked across Java, starved myself and shit myself at a detox centre in Phuket; sailed the Whitsundays; fed crocs in Australia’s Northern Territory; Salsa danced in Guatemala; did a toboggan run down the Great Wall of China; rock climbed and abseiled down waterfalls in Bolivia & Costa Rica, and I saw elephants, lions, kangaroos, parrots, crocodiles, koalas, caiman, monkeys, zebra, tarantulas, toucans, orang-utans, Komodo dragons and piranhas in the wild.
+I walked The Inca Trail, reaching Macchu Pichu; dived with Tiger sharks in South Africa and Caribbean Reef sharks in Belize’s Blue Hole; stared face to face with a Great White Shark; jumped off tall things in New Zealand; hang-glided across Abel Tasman; reached Everest Base Camp in Tibet; hung out with South Africa’s Xhosa people, Australia’s Aboriginal community, New Zealand’s Maoris, Lake Titicaca’s oldest community & Tibetan Monks; mountain biked Bolivia’s Death Road; did fire limbo in Thailand; A Full Moon Party in Koh Phangan; kayaked in Halong Bay; surfed in Bali, Jeffrey’s Bay South Africa, Raglan New Zealand, The Great Ocean Road Australia; volcano trekked across Java, starved myself and shit myself at a detox centre in Phuket; sailed the Whitsundays; went spear fishing in Australia’s Northern Territory; Salsa danced in Guatemala; did a toboggan run down the Great Wall of China; rock climbed and abseiled down waterfalls in Bolivia & Costa Rica, and I saw elephants, lions, kangaroos, parrots, crocodiles, koalas, caiman, monkeys, zebra, tarantulas, toucans, orangutans, Komodo dragons and piranhas in the wild.

-I landed back in London in August 2014 as a much happier version of the girl I’d left behind.
-But the wanderlust wouldn’t leave me.
+I landed back in London in August 2014 as a much happier version of the girl I’d left behind, but the wanderlust wouldn’t leave me.
 Within two months I was whisked away to Barcelona for a job that found me.
 For the following eight months I worked in fashion in a global role in the most fantastic city.
 But something wasn’t right.
 I dreamt of all the people, the communities and the freedom I’d found on the road.
 I wasn’t ready to settle and I wanted to put my heart and soul into supporting projects I believe in.

 Next stop Central America, Costa Rica and Nicaragua.
 From May 2015 I worked as a Communications Officer and Photographer, supporting an NGO and their community projects.
 I was all set to move on and travel down through Panama, Colombia and Ecuador when the Universe had other ideas.
 My bag, my tools were snatched, taking so much content and robbing me of my travelling, freelancing lifestyle.

-So in September 2015, I landed back in London with a bump… I survived Winter, working for a global travel brand, until I was ready to set sail again.
+So in September 2015, I landed back in London with a bump… I survived winter, working for a global travel brand, until I was ready to set sail again.
 August to November 2016, I spent working in and exploring Cambodia, Vietnam, Thailand, Australia and Japan.

 The first half of 2017, was a Spanish affair, weaving my way around Spain and a teensy bit of Portugal.
 My goal was to learn Spanish and soak up as much of my favourite culture, living the ‘Digital Nomad’ lifestyle.